How to protect personal data and comply with GDPR

 - A new surveillance system

-- A new database which consolidates information held by separate parts of an organisation
+- A new database that consolidates information held by separate parts of an organisation

 Article 4(5) of the GDPR defines pseudonymisation as “the processing of data in such a way that it can no longer be attributed to a specific data subject without the use of additional information”.
-In order for a data set to be pseudonymized then the “additional information” must be kept separately and securely from the de-identified data.
+For a data set to be pseudonymized, organisations must keep the “additional information” separate and secure from the de-identified data.

-The GDPR does incentivize data handlers to implement this privacy-enhancing method because it will allow them to use personal data more liberally without infringing on individuals’ rights.
+The GDPR incentivizes data handlers to implement this method because it allows them to use personal data more liberally without infringing on individuals’ rights.
 This is outlined in Article 6(4)(e) which states that pseudonymised data may be processed for uses beyond the process that data was originally collected for.
 This is because the data only becomes identifiable when held with the “additional information”.

-However, it is important to note that pseudonymisation is not a cast-iron guarantee of data protection, and using this method does not mean that organisations would not need to report a data breach to their supervisory authority.
+However, it is important to note that pseudonymisation is not a cast-iron guarantee of data protection.
+It does not mean organisations using this method would not need to report a data breach to their supervisory authority.

-Unfortunately, the GDPR is quite vague on the level of data protection pseudonymisation provides itself, stating only in Recital 26 that data handlers should take into account whether re-identification is “reasonably likely”.
+Unfortunately, the GDPR is quite vague on the level of data protection pseudonymisation provides itself.
+Only in Recital 26 does it mention that data handlers should take into account whether re-identification is “reasonably likely”.

-There no official guidelines as to what constitutes “reasonably likely”, the GDPR merely advises that data handlers take into account “all objective factors”, such as “the costs of and the amount of time required for identification, the available technology at the time of the processing and technological developments.”
+There no official guidelines as to what constitutes “reasonably likely”, the GDPR merely advises that data handlers take into account “all objective factors”.
+For example, “the costs of and the amount of time required for identification, the available technology at the time of the processing and technological developments.”

 What should organisations do?

-The bottom line is that privacy should be embedded into every process, every procedure and every system which handles and related to data.
-Under GDPR organisations need to be proactive when it comes to data privacy and protection, it should be an important part of the planning process and throughout the entire lifecycle.
+The bottom line is that organisations should embed privacy into every process, procedure and system which handles data.
+Under GDPR organisations need a proactive approach to data privacy and protection.
+It should be an important part of the planning process and throughout the entire lifecycle.

-There are many security measures that businesses can implement and, ideally, you should be looking at solutions which cover multiple angles.
+There are many security measures that businesses can implement.
+Ideally, you should be looking at solutions that cover multiple angles.
 Relying solely on encryption or pseudonymisation won’t cut it.